polyfy/polylith/readme.md

 ### test
 ```
-  Executes brick and/or environment tests.
+  Executes brick and/or project tests.

   poly test [ARGS]

-  The brick tests are executed from all environments they belong to except for the development
+  The brick tests are executed from all projects they belong to except for the development
-  environment (if not :dev is passed in):
+  project (if not :dev is passed in):

   ARGS              Tests to execute
   ----------------  -------------------------------------------------------------
   (empty)           All brick tests that are directly or indirectly changed.

-  :env              All brick tests that are directly or indirectly changed +
+  :project          All brick tests that are directly or indirectly changed +
-                    tests for changed environments.
+                    tests for changed projects.

   :all-bricks       All brick tests.

-  :all              All brick tests + all environment tests (except development).
+  :all              All brick tests + all project tests (except development).

-  To execute the brick tests from the development environment, also pass in :dev:
+  To execute the brick tests from the development project, also pass in :dev:

   ARGS              Tests to execute
   ----------------  -------------------------------------------------------------
   :dev              All brick tests that are directly or indirectly changed,
-                    only executed from the development environment.
+                    only executed from the development project.

-  :env :dev         All brick tests that are directly or indirectly changed,
+  :project :dev     All brick tests that are directly or indirectly changed,
-                    executed from all environments (development included) +
+                    executed from all projects (development included) +
-                    tests for changed environments (development included).
+                    tests for changed projects (development included).

-  :all-bricks :dev  All brick tests, executed from all environments
+  :all-bricks :dev  All brick tests, executed from all projects
                     (development included).

-  :all :dev         All brick tests, executed from all environments
+  :all :dev         All brick tests, executed from all projects
-                    (development included) + all environment tests
+                    (development included) + all project tests
                     (development included).

-  Environments can also be explicitly selected with e.g. env:env1 or env:env1:env2.
+  projects can also be explicitly selected with e.g. project:proj1 or project:proj1:proj2.
-  :dev is a shortcut for env:dev.
+  :dev is a shortcut for project:dev.

   Example:
     poly test
-    poly test :env
+    poly test :project
     poly test :all-bricks
     poly test :all
-    poly test env:env1
+    poly test project:proj1
-    poly test env:env1:env2 :env
+    poly test project:proj1:proj2 :project
     poly test :dev
-    poly test :env :dev
+    poly test :project :dev
     poly test :all-bricks :dev
     poly test :all :dev
 ```